Bharat-Singhh/vps-deployment-guide/README.md

 fill admin password and register then install necessary plugins ``` dashboard -> manage jenkins -> plugins``` ie. docker, nodejs,git etc now create new project choose pipeline paste follow code in jenkisfile after editing

+Create a Pipeline to:

+Pull code from your GitHub repo automatically.

+Build and deploy your Node.js (MERN) app.

+Restart services using PM2 after deployment.

 ```sh
 pipeline {
     agent any